sumanthtatipamula/Machine-Learning/Notes.md

 			5. Max length of whisker  = 1.5 * IQR
 			6. ![IQR.png](./images/IQR.png)
 			7. Any point which is less than Q1 - Max Length Whisker or Q3 + Max Length Whisker is a Outlier
+			8. Can be used to tell where points are densly packed